 - 9.1.
-It is extremely important that when an allegation is made the Trust/school makes every effort to maintain confidentiality and guard against unwanted publicity while an allegation is being investigated or considered. - 9.2.
-All schools within Nexus Multi Academy Trust should take advice from the LADO, police and local authority social care services to agree the following: - Who needs to know and, importantly, exactly what information can be shared; - How to manage speculation, leaks and gossip; - What if any information can be reasonably given to the wider community to reduce speculation; and - How to manage press interest if and when it should arise. - 9.3.
+It is extremely important that when an allegation is made the school/Trust makes every effort to maintain confidentiality and guard against unwanted publicity while an allegation is being investigated or considered. - 9.2.
+All schools within the Trust should take advice from the LADO, police and local authority social care services to agree the following: - Who needs to know and, importantly, exactly what information can be shared; - How to manage speculation, leaks and gossip; - What if any information can be reasonably given to the wider community to reduce speculation; and - How to manage press interest if and when it should arise. - 9.3.
 From 1st October 2012 the Education Act 2011 introduced reporting restrictions preventing the publication of any material that may lead to the identification of a teacher who has been accused by, or on behalf of, a pupil from the same school.
-Basically the reporting restrictions apply until the point that the accused person is charged with an offence. - 9.4.
-The case manager should take advice from the LADO, police and children's social care services to agree the following:
+Basically, the reporting restrictions apply until the point that the accused person is charged with an offence.